alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Alaska Arrest Records

-Under Alaska state laws, a police officer can arrest an individual if a court order (arrest warrant) has been issued for their arrest.
-Additionally, per AS Sec 12.25.030, a police officer may also conduct an arrest without a warrant in certain situations.
-For instance, if they witness a crime being committed or have probable cause to believe a person tried to or has committed a crime.
+Under Alaska state laws, a police officer may arrest an individual if a court order (arrest warrant) has been issued for their arrest.
+In addition, AS Sec 12.25.030 empowers peace officers to conduct arrests without warrants in specific situations.
+Such situations may include witnessing a crime or having sufficient reason to believe that an individual committed a crime.

 Are Arrest Records Public in Alaska?